Hungary: From the 18th century to World War I (1699–1918)

 Between 1703 and 1711, there was a large-scale war of independence led by Francis II Rákóczi, who after the dethronement of the Habsburgs in 1707 at the Diet of Ónod, took power provisionally as the ruling prince for the wartime period, but refused the Hungarian crown and the title "king".
 The uprisings lasted for years.
 The Hungarian Kuruc army, although taking over most of the country, lost the main battle at Trencsén (1708).
-Three years later, because of the growing desertion, defeatism, and low morale, the Kuruc forces finally surrendered.
+Three years later, because of the growing desertion, defeatism, and low morale, the Kuruc forces surrendered.

 During the Napoleonic Wars and afterward, the Hungarian Diet had not convened for decades.
 In the 1820s, the emperor was forced to convene the Diet, which marked the beginning of a Reform Period (1825–1848, reformkor).
-Count István Széchenyi, one of the most prominent statesmen of the country, recognised the urgent need for modernisation and his message got through.
 The Hungarian Parliament was reconvened in 1825 to handle financial needs.
 A liberal party emerged and focused on providing for the peasantry.
-Lajos Kossuth—a famous journalist at that time—emerged as a leader of the lower gentry in the Parliament.
+Lajos Kossuth emerged as a leader of the lower gentry in the Parliament.
 A remarkable upswing started as the nation concentrated its forces on modernisation even though the Habsburg monarchs obstructed all important liberal laws relating to civil and political rights and economic reforms.
 Many reformers (Lajos Kossuth, Mihály Táncsics) were imprisoned by the authorities.